og121public/aws-networking/README.md

 -   Automating security incident reporting and alerting using AWS

 ### 4.2: Validate and audit security by using network monitoring and logging services.
-Knowledge of:

 -   Network monitoring and logging services that are available in AWS (for example, CloudWatch, AWS CloudTrail, VPC Traffic Mirroring, VPC